 Abstract.
-Air-sea carbon dioxide (CO2) flux is often indirectly estimated by the bulk method 11 using the air-sea difference in CO_2 fugacity ($\Delta f CO_2$) and a parameterisation of the gas transfer 12 velocity (K).
-Direct flux measurements by eddy covariance (EC) provide an independent 13 reference for bulk flux estimates and are often used to study processes that drive K. However, 14 inherent uncertainties in EC air-sea CO2 flux measurements from ships have not been well 15 quantified and may confound analyses of K. This paper evaluates the uncertainties in EC CO_2 16 fluxes from four cruises.
-Fluxes were measured with two state-of-the-art closed-path CO2 17 analysers on two ships.
-The mean bias in the EC CO2 flux is low but the random error is 18 relatively large over short time scales.
-The uncertainty (1 standard deviation) in hourly 19 averaged EC air-sea CO2 fluxes (cruise-mean) ranges from 1.4 to 3.2 mmol m-2 day-1.
-This 20 corresponds to a relative uncertainty of ~20% during two Arctic cruises that observed large 21 CO_2 flux magnitude.
-The relative uncertainty was greater (~50%) when the CO_2 flux magnitude 22 was small during two Atlantic cruises.
-Random uncertainty in the EC CO2 flux is mostly caused 23 by sampling error.
+Air-sea carbon dioxide (CO2) flux is often indirectly estimated by the bulk method using the air-sea difference in CO2 fugacity (Δf CO2) and a parameterisation of the gas transfer velocity (K).
+Direct flux measurements by eddy covariance (EC) provide an independent reference for bulk flux estimates and are often used to study processes that drive K. However, inherent uncertainties in EC air-sea CO2 flux measurements from ships have not been well quantified and may confound analyses of K. This paper evaluates the uncertainties in EC CO2 fluxes from four cruises.
+Fluxes were measured with two state-of-the-art closed-path CO2 analysers on two ships.
+The mean bias in the EC CO2 flux is low, but the random error is relatively large over short timescales.
+The uncertainty (1 standard deviation) in hourly averaged EC air-sea CO2 fluxes (cruise mean) ranges from 1.4 to $3.2 \text{ mmol m}^{-2} \text{ d}^{-1}$.
+This corresponds to a relative uncertainty of \sim 20 % during two Arctic cruises that observed large CO2 flux magnitude.
+The relative uncertainty was greater (~50%) when the CO2 flux magnitude was small during two Atlantic cruises.
+Random uncertainty in the EC CO2 flux is mostly caused by sampling error.
 Instrument noise is relatively unimportant.
-Random uncertainty in EC CO2 24 fluxes can be reduced by averaging for longer.
-However, averaging for too long will result in 25 the inclusion of more natural variability.
-Auto-covariance analysis of CO2 fluxes suggests that 26 the optimal timescale for averaging EC CO_2 flux measurements ranges from 1-3 hours, which 27 increases the mean signal-to-noise ratio of the four cruises to higher than 3.
-Applying an 28 appropriate averaging timescale and suitable $\Delta f CO_2$ threshold (20 μatm) to EC flux data 29 enables an optimal analysis of K. 30
+Random uncertainty in EC CO2 fluxes can be reduced by averaging for longer.
+However, averaging for too long will result in the inclusion of more natural variability.
+Auto-covariance analysis of CO2 fluxes suggests that the optimal timescale for averaging EC CO2 flux measurements ranges from 1 to 3 h, which increases the mean signal-to-noise ratio of the four cruises to higher than 3.
+Applying an appropriate averaging timescale and suitable $\Delta f CO_2$ threshold (20 μatm) to EC flux data enables an optimal analysis of K.

-32 1 Introduction
+1 Introduction

-Since the Industrial Revolution, atmospheric CO2 levels have risen steeply due to human activities (Broecker and Peng, 1993).
-The ocean plays a key role in the global carbon cycle, having taken up roughly one quarter of anthropogenic CO2 emissions over the last decade (Friedlingstein et al., 2020).
-Accurate estimates of air-sea CO2 flux are vital to forecast climate change and to quantify the effects of ocean CO2 uptake on the marine biosphere.
+Since the Industrial Revolution, atmospheric CO_2 levels have risen steeply due to human activities (Broecker and Peng, 1998).
+The ocean plays a key role in the global carbon cycle, having taken up roughly one-quarter of anthropogenic CO_2 emissions over the last decade (Friedlingstein et al., 2020).
+Accurate estimates of air-sea CO_2 flux are vital to forecast climate change and to quantify the effects of ocean CO_2 uptake on the marine biosphere.

-Air-sea CO2 flux (F, e.g. in mmol m-2 day-1) is typically estimated indirectly by the bulk equation:
+Air-sea CO2 flux (F, e.g. in mmol m-2 d-1) is typically estimated indirectly by the bulk equation:

-$$F = K{660} (Sc/660)^{-0.5} \alpha (f \text{CO}{2{\text{W}}} - f \text{CO}{2{\text{a}}})$$ (1)

-Where K{660} (in cm h-1) is the gas transfer velocity, usually parameterised as a function of wind speed (e.g. Nightingale et al., 2000), Sc (dimensionless) is the Schmidt number (Wanninkhof, 2014) and α (mol L-1 atm-1) is the solubility (Weiss, 1974). fCO{2w} and fCO{2a} are the CO2 fugacity (in μatm) at the sea surface and in the overlying atmosphere, respectively, with $fCO{2w} - fCO{2a}$ the air-sea CO2 fugacity difference (ΔfCO_2).
+$$F = K{660} (Sc/660)^{-0.5} \alpha (f \text{CO}{2\text{w}} - f \text{CO}{2\text{a}}), \tag{1}$$ where K{660} (in cmh-1) is the gas transfer velocity, usually parameterised as a function of wind speed (e.g. Nightingale et al., 2000); Sc (dimensionless) is the Schmidt number (Wanninkhof, 2014); and α (mol L-1 atm-1) is the solubility (Weiss, 1974).
+Sc is equal to 660 for CO2 at 20 °C and 35 % saltwater (Wanninkhof et al., 2009). fCO{2w} and fCO{2a} are the CO2 fugacity (in μatm) at the sea surface and in the overlying atmosphere, respectively, with fCO{2w} - fCO{2a} the air-sea CO2 fugacity difference (Δf CO2).
 Uncertainties in the K{660} parameterisation and limited coverage of fCO{2w} measurements result in considerable uncertainties in global bulk flux estimates (Takahashi et al., 2009; Woolf et al., 2019).

-48 Eddy covariance (EC) is the most direct method for measuring the air-sea CO_2 flux F:
+Eddy covariance (EC) is the most direct method for measuring the air-sea CO_2 flux F:

-$$F = \rho \overline{w'c'} \tag{2}$$
+$$F = \rho \overline{w'c'},\tag{2}$$